arnetheduck/j2c/README.md

 Introduction
 --
-J2C will convert Java code into hopefully compileable C++ code.
+J2C will convert Java code into hopefully compilable C++ code.
 It works on source level, translating Java source code constructs into their rough equivalents in C++ .
 The output will be reasonably valid C++ code that looks a lot like its Java counterpart and hopefully works mostly the same.